-Read about Tax on: Cents-per-Mile, Moving Expense
+Read about Tax on: Cents-per-Mile, Moving Expense for 2020

 Presented by Paystrubmakr.com By John Wolf and Tom Collen CPA

 Cents-per-Mile Valuation Method §61

 Under the cents per mile method, the value of the benefits equals the product determined by multiplying the total number of miles the employer drove the car for personal purposes by the optional standard mileage rate.
 To use this method, the value of the automobile must be less than the maximum fair market value (Reg. §1.61-21(e)(1) (iii)(A)).
 Maximum Values For 2019 For Use With Vehicle Cents-Per-Mile and Fleet-Average Valuation Rules

 For 2018, an employer providing a passenger automobile for the personal use of an employee may determine the value of the private use by using the vehicle cents-per-mile value rule if the vehicle’s fair market value, on the date it is first made available to the employee, does not exceed $15,600 (down from $15,900 in 2017) for a passenger automobile other than a truck or van, or $17,600 (down a from $17,800 for 2017) for a car or van.

 Employee achievement awards are excluded from employees’ income (§§74 & 274).
 To be qualified for the tax exclusion, an employee achievement award must be given in recognition of the employee’s length of service or safety achievement at a ceremony that is a meaningful presentation.
 Furthermore, the conditions and circumstances cannot suggest a significant likelihood that the payment is disguised as compensation.
 The employee is taxed to the extent that the cost (or value,

 if greater) of the award exceeds the employer’s deduction for the award.
 The